rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 Unfortunately, however, not all of Rust's compilation targets exhibit global cache coherence.
-GPU hardware, such as the `nvptx` target, may only exhibit cache coherence among local "blocks" of threads, and abstract machines like WASM may not guarantee cache coherence at all without specific precautions.
+GPU hardware, such as the `nvptx` target, may only exhibit cache coherence among local "blocks" of threads.
+And abstract machines like WASM may not guarantee cache coherence at all without specific precautions.
 On those compilation targets, `Relaxed` loads and stores may either be unavailable, or lead to the generation of multiple machine instructions, which may not be wanted